-In an email this week, I was asked about running during the summer, specifically during sand / dust storms of Iraq.
-In a separate email I was also asked the same question about running near the cities of the South East Coast of the United States when the summer days are hazy, hot and humid.
-Both humid and dry summer environments are not the most enjoyable places to run because if dehydration does not slow you down the fine particulate matter that can lodge in your lungs will.
+In an email this week, I was asked about running during the summer, specifically during sand and dust storms in Iraq.
+In a separate email, I also was asked the same question about running near the cities of the southeast coast of the United States when summer days are hazy, hot and humid.
+Both humid and dry summer environments are not the most enjoyable places to run, because if dehydration does not slow you down, the fine particulate matter that can lodge in your lungs will.

-In the hot and humid cities like Washington DC, Atlanta, and even worse Beijing, more pollutants are trapped in the wet air that we breathe and will lead to many health issues such as:
+In hot, humid cities like Washington, D.C.; Atlanta; and, even worse, Beijing, more pollutants are trapped in the wet air that we breathe and will lead to many health issues, such as:

-Tip to avoid: Do not run in the hottest part of the day and watch for Weather Ozone alerts in your city as the local weather channels / websites will discuss the fine particulate.
-For instance, check out Weather Channel State Air Quality Tool for up to date information about your city's air quality.
+Tip to avoid: Do not run in the hottest part of the day and watch for weather ozone alerts in your city.
+Check out the Weather Channel's state air quality tool for updated information about your city's air quality.

 I asked an Army general surgeon attached to a Special Forces Group, and he said, "In the desert (specifically Iraq), you do not have the humidity issues of many regions, but due to the dry air, sand, dust, chemicals and even animal/human feces microbes can get lodged into your lungs, especially if you try to run during or shortly after a windstorm in the desert."